 What we really have is the Tonic Chord for a four-count, modified slightly for another four-count, followed by a SubDominant Chord and then a Dominant Chord.
 The widely regarded “most common chord progression” I vi IV V is built in an equivalent manner.
 I can substitute here and there, show you ten variations in five minutes all having that very familiar, not at all novel chord function pattern.
 Rhymically, I might them played straight, swung, syncopated or combinations thereof and you’d regard them as common — the stuff of western popular music.
 The stuff most of us whether we realize it or not expect and prefer to hear as the basis for most everything on our pop Spotify channel.

-The defense is going to say, “none of that is protectable, so tell us what IS protectable in “Let’s” and is common to both songs.”
+The defense is going to argue for filtering out prior art and say, “none of that is protectable, so tell us what is protectable in “Let’s” and is common to both songs.”
 And there will be nothing but light smoke, if that.
-The plaintiffs need to defeat the question, for they cannot satisfy it.
-The melodies and lyrics are very different.
+The plaintiffs need to defeat that question for they cannot satisfy it.
+The melodies and lyrics are very different despite all the silliness I indulged before.
 And they’re the only parts of either of these songs that are original and protected by copyright.

 And all this by the way is us looking at the two recordings — which is almost certainly NOT going to happen in court.
 Instead, they’re more likely going to be comparing Thinking to the sheet music deposit copy of Let’s.
 There are no drum parts indicated there.
 There is far less musical information on the page.
 The plaintiffs will need to argue that there are notes implied via musical shorthand.
 They will try to get the recording heard in court.
 Laypersons can be persuaded that similarity, any similarity, is theft.
-It’s not true.
-But that’s court.
-I don’t see this happening.
+It’s not true, but that’s how it goes in court sometimes.
+I just don’t see this happening.

-But I could’ve cut to this legality and skipped most of the musical analysis.
-I didn’t because unlike in the Stairway case, I don’t see it as terribly significant.
-The deposit copy of Let’s is a mostly sufficient representation of Let’s.
-The expected exclusion of the audio recording does NOT leave the plaintiffs extremely shorthanded.
-I’m not so sure they aren’t better off.
-That’d be a longer discussion.
+I might’ve cut to the legality and lazily skipped most of the musical analysis.
+I didn’t because unlike in the Stairway case, the deposit copy of Let’s is a mostly sufficient representation of Let’s.
+The expected exclusion of the audio recording does NOT leave the plaintiffs nearly so extremely shorthanded.
+I’m not so sure they aren’t better off actually, but that’d be a longer discussion.